 Carefully place the balloon over the bottle opening without dropping the baking soda in the bottle.

-When you are ready, have your kid lift the balloon to sprinkle the baking soda into the bottle.
+When you are ready, have your child lift the balloon to sprinkle the baking soda into the bottle.

 Watch the balloon blow up from the chemical reaction.
 It will grow...